-The provisions of this policy relating to maximum trading hours do not come into effect until three months after the policy comes into effect.
+The provisions of this policy relating to maximum trading hours do not come into effect until 21 June 2016.

 6.1.2 Exceptions

 Any application for a new licence or licence renewal for any premises which had a current licence at the date this policy came into effect is exempt from the provisions of this policy relating to the location of licensed premises (clause 6.2.5).
 The exemption remains in force for as long as the premises remains continuously licensed and will cease to exist when the current licence or any subsequent licence for the premises is surrendered or not renewed.